STAR Communities Rating System

 In a Nutshell

-STAR Communities is a national organization the goal of which is to help “cities and counties achieve meaningful sustainability through the first national framework for local community efforts.”
-Similar to OneSTL STAR Communities provides a framework and a set of tools for governments to become more sustainable.
+STAR Communities is a national organization whose goal is to help “cities and counties achieve meaningful sustainability through the first national framework for local community efforts.”
+Similar to OneSTL, STAR Communities provides a framework and a set of tools for governments to become more sustainable.
 The STAR Community Rating System is an objective rating system for communities to gauge their progress.

 Practical Solution